 (Spoken on September 19, 1974.)

-It is with immense satisfaction that we have witnessed just now the very exquisitely performed yogic exercises of this esteemed institution.
-We call them yoga exercises, and often a question may arise as to how these exercises came to be known as yoga.
+It is with immense satisfaction that we have witnessed just now the very exquisitely performed yogic exercises by the very well-trained trainees of this esteemed institution.
+We call them yoga exercises, and often a question may arise as to how certain exercises came to be known as yoga.
 What is the connection between yoga and these exercises, and is yoga an exercise at all?

 In earlier days there was a feeling that yoga is some sort of a mystical technique of spiritual introversion practised by certain specialists living in the Himalayas, for instance.
 Yoga was very much associated with the Himalayas, the sylvan atmosphere of the far-off regions and corners of India.
 Yoga was also, rightly or wrongly, associated with the attempt of the human being to contact supernatural powers, whether or not people had any notion of what a supernatural power is.

 However, the very word “yoga” was looked upon with a sort of suspicion because of the difficulty in knowing what exactly it meant.
 Anything that we cannot properly understand becomes not only an object of suspicion but a source of anxiety, fear and insecurity.
 Now, is yoga such a thing?

 Within these few minutes I shall endeavour to place before you a bare outline of what yoga really is and what it is not.
 Yoga is not any kind of otherworldly mystical technique.
 Yoga is not any kind of practice unconnected with personal or social life.
 Yoga is not any secret doctrine of specialists living in the Himalayas.
 It is also not anything to be afraid of, and it is not what people ordinarily take it to be.